 Engaged Brown-Gary Associates (BGA) to conduct an Immersive Climate Assessment of our school.
 As stated on their website: “We are a resource to schools, corporations, and non-profit organizations that are committed to building inclusive learning and work environments.
 We conduct immersive climate assessments, professional development workshops and consulting services that promote cross-cultural understanding, strengthen communication and build a trusting community.”

 In the 2020-21 school year, BGA performed an immersive climate assessment of our independent school community and stakeholders, as well as review feedback already provided to the School.
-Topics in the Assessment will include:
+Topics in the Assessment included:

 - Philosophic commitment to Diversity, Equity, and Inclusion (DEI)